-When we moved to Arizona, I knew the summers would be hot, but I thought the lack of humidity would make up for it.
-It never occurred to me difficult it would be to even get a quick walk early in the morning.
-At the peak of summer, temps don’t get below 80 degrees overnight, so Bailey has not been getting her long walks that help keep her energy levels at bay.
+When we moved to Arizona, I knew the summers would be hot.
+But I thought the lack of humidity would make up for it.
+It never occurred to me that even sneaking in a quick walk in the early morning would be difficult.
+At the peak of summer, a dog cooling vest can make all the difference!

-Desperate for a better option than driving an hour to the closest mountains, I started looking into cooling vests for dogs to see which is the best option for us.
+Desperate for a better alternative than driving an hour to the closest mountains, I started looking into dog cooling vests.

-The cooling vest concept was new to me before moving to the desert.
-When we lived in the Midwest, we just avoided the heat of the day and took advantage of cooler days that break up the relentless heat.
-Not a strategy that works in the desert, where the temps rarely dip below 80 degrees at night!
+The dog cooling vest concept was new to me before moving to the desert.
+When we lived in the Midwest, Bailey and I just took our walks after the sun went down.
+That strategy doesn’t work in the desert, where the temps rarely dip below 80 degrees at night!

-The idea behind cooling vests is that they use evaporative cooling to keep a dog from overheating.
+The idea behind these vests is that evaporation can be used to keep a dog from overheating.
 At first, it seems counterintuitive to put clothing on a dog when it’s hot out, but it really helps!

-Each product is different, but the general concept is that you wet the garment and then put it on your dog.
-As the water evaporates during your walk or hike it takes the body heat your dog is generating with it, helping to keep the dog cool.
-And you can pour more water over the garment as it begins to dry out, which will happen faster in drier climates.
+Each dog cooling vest is a little different, but the general concept is that you wet the garment and then put it on your dog.
+As the water evaporates, it takes the body heat your dog is generating with it.
+Adding water to the vest keeps it from drying completely, which happens faster in dry climates.

-There are many cooling vests for dogs on the market, but Ruffwear has not failed us yet, so we tried the three cooling vests options they offer.
-Before we get started, I will say that all three of these vests fit Bailey perfectly, so Ruffwear has their size charts on point!
+There are many cooling vests for dogs on the market, but Ruffwear products are well-made and durable, so we tried the three options they offer.
+All three of these vests fit Bailey perfectly, so Ruffwear has their size charts on point!

 Disclosure: Ruffwear supplied the cooling vests we tested for free.
 We did not receive any compensation for this post, and the opinions expressed here are our own.